herkkules/herkkules/README.md

 - what i can do immediately?
    - prompt engineering(...
-   - interim product owner(someone left the company, need for someone to fill in until long term solution is found)
+   - interim product owner(someone left the company, need for someone to fill in until long term solution is found, ...)
    - eventstorming workshops(...
    - market research(face-to-face user studies, commercial due diligence, ...
- - product analysis
 - investor presentations
- - design-to-dev workflow improvements
+- design-to-developer workflow integration

 - what im nerding out on:
   - international holding companies